The $6 billion Airwallex lesson: why value creation happens before you can access it

 "We absolutely made a mistake not investing earlier," he said.
 "And it's the most expensive one that we have made at Blackbird."

-His admission reveals a systemic shift affecting all investors.
+His reflection reveals a systemic shift affecting all investors.
 When billion-dollar growth funds find themselves paying premium valuations for late-stage deals, it demonstrates how the traditional playbook - wait for proven success, then invest - now captures only the tail end of value creation.

 The maths of early-stage value creation